 In order for a company to run properly (and not go bankrupt), it needs a solid budget.
 And companies spend a LOT of time nailing down their budget and planning for the future.
-Getting the basics of down of tracking your income and expenses is vital to smooth operations.
+Getting the basics down of tracking your income and expenses is vital to smooth operations.

 Fortunately, personal budgeting is quite a bit easier.
-All you need to do is take some time to write what you make monthly, what you owe and, your expenses for the month.
+All you need to do is take some time to write what you make monthly, what you owe, and your expenses for the month.
 Then, subtract the average amount of your monthly bills and any other necessary expenses (emphasis on necessary).
 Then take what you have left over and allocate it to pay off debt or invest.
-And there you go- you have a budget.
+And there you go; you have a budget.

 The hardest part about budgeting isn’t the act of creating it, it’s actually sticking to it.
 If you can pull it off though, you’ll be paying off your debts in no time and you can even get a nice investment portfolio going.

-5. Starting living efficiently
+5. Start living efficiently

+Well, guess what?
 A lot of people live for the weekend.
 And part of that lifestyle means $5 beers and $10 burgers at the bar on a Friday night.

 That’s killing your wallet.
 You need to start being more financially efficient.
 That means skipping drinks out on the town.
-You can go out when you have something to celebrate… and living paycheck to paycheck is not something to celebrate.
+You can go out when you have something to celebrate, and living paycheck to paycheck is not something to celebrate.

-Last tip, downgrade.
+The last tip is to downgrade.
 You don’t need a fancy T.V, a fancy car or the latest iPhone.
 You can live without them.
 Don’t keep them to uphold your status- people don’t care about your “stuff” as much as you think.

 Want more living paycheck to paycheck stories and tips?
 Be sure to check out Alex’s site over at <selfsuccessforyou.com